Savannah Crab Cakes with Herb Mustard Aioli

 Fried Green Tomatoes on Crisp Butter Lettuce with Buttermilk Dressing

-Grilled Breast of Chicken with Rosemary & Garlic
+Grilled Breast of Chicken with Rosemary and Garlic

 Savannah Red Rice